 How much blown insulation do I need in my attic?

-The Energy Star recommended level of insulation is R-60, which often allows us to bury the HVAC ductwork and deliver air at the right temperature.
-While on the other side of the spectrum you have the Code Required minimum of blown insulation which is R-38.
+The Energy Star recommended level of attic insulation is R-60, which often allows us to bury the HVAC ductwork and deliver air at the right temperature.
+While on the other side of the spectrum you have the Code Required minimum of blown insulation which is R-49 (it was R-38 until Oct 2021).

 Why do you ONLY want the cellulose that Stellrr installs?
 Wildlife control side effect.